-Where to go if you're in the mood for some classical music?
+Where should you go if you're in the mood for some classical music?
 Well, there's plenty to choose from.
-The Opera House shows all major European operas (including Hungarian of course), features grand classical concerts and shows beautiful ballets (www.opera.hu).
+The Opera House shows all major European operas (including Hungarian ones of course), features grand classical concerts and shows beautiful ballets (www.opera.hu).
 Its building is one of great history: many important artists were guests here, including the composers Gustav Mahler and Otto Klemperer, both working as directors at the Opera.
 You cannot go wrong with the Palace of Arts either.
 Next to the Ludwig Museum of Contemporary Art it is the home of the Bartók National Concert Hall, bringing the world's top artists to your ears (www.mupa.hu), whether it's classical, world music or jazz.
 And the building itself is pretty amazing too (make sure to check out the organ – it's one of the biggest in Europe).
 In the summertime, music finds a new home at the open-air stage of Margaret Island, but the church concerts at the majestic St. Stephen's Basilica or the Kiscelli Church are a good choice as well.
 More into Operetta?
 Witness the epic loves of Romeo and Juliet or the Beauty and the Beast – some performances come with English subtitles (www.operettszinhaz.hu)!

 What about folk music?
 In the years of communism folk culture was seen as a deviation from the mainstream ideology and was thus marginalized, so over the last decades of socialist rule the folk movement emerged as a form of resistance.
 Today, there are a vast number of great folk bands and dance companies.
 Márta Sebestyén is the name that probably pops in your head first – the former student of Mr. Kodály is practically the embodiment of Hungarian folk music today, giving sold-out concerts all over the world.
 For the whole folk-band experience however, book a ticket for one of the performances of the Csík Band or Ghymes

 Popular music is featured at numerous festivals across the country.
 First and foremost: Sziget Festival (www.sziget.hu), elected to be Europe's best major festival.
-In the beginning of August, Budapest is swarmed by a vast number of young people loaded with giant backpacks, tents and sleeping bags – they're heading to the island, in case you wondered.
+In the beginning of August, Budapest is deluged by a vast number of young people loaded with giant backpacks, tents and sleeping bags – they're heading to the island, in case you wondered.
 The festival takes place on the 108-hectare leafy Óbuda Island in the middle of the Danube, which is transformed into a gigantic party town, with numerous stages, countless party arenas and chill-out tents, as well as artsy installations.

 NEO, Irie Maffia, Anima Sound System, Zagar – do these names ring a bell?
 Whether pop, alternative or electronic - several Hungarian bands have made it to international recognition and thus worthwhile seeing in concert..
 They are frequent guests at the ship turned into a concert hall called A38, voted best club by Lonely Planet!

 Jazz life is quite popular in Hungary as well.
 Since their formation in 1957, the Benko Dixieland Band has won numerous international prices and festivals, was praised by President Ronald Reagan and gives about 250 sold-out concerts a year – make sure to see one of them!
 Called ‘one of the best drummers around' by Pat Metheny, Elemér Balázs is one to watch out for as well.
 He has his own Jazz band touring the country (and the world) – check them out.
-Where to find all that jazz?
+Where do you find all that jazz?
 At the Budapest Jazz Club, the Columbus Jazz Club and the Jazz Garden, for example.